brson/soroban-token-fuzzer/README.md

 - More assertions about negative numbers in various situations.
 - More assertions about expected results of individual calls.
 - Intentionally expiring allowances, the contract etc.
+- Assertions about expected events.
+- Comparison to reference implementation
+  - We can test that many tokens all have the same / similar behavior as a reference implementation

 ## Tips for writing fuzzable Soroban contracts